allenai/drug-combo-extraction/data/README.md

 # Trainset and Testset Format

-For this task we have two JSON-lines file (final-train-set and final-test-set), each line is a JSON corresponding to a "question" in which we expected to get predictions for.
+For this task we have two JSON-lines file (final_train_set.jsonl and final_test_set.jsonl), each line is a JSON corresponding to a "question" in which we expected to get predictions for.
 Each JSON consists of the following fields:

 * doc_id: the ID of the document the sentence was taken from. we expect the same ID in the predictions.
 * sentence: the textual sentence containing of multiple drugs.